 The life of Bonita Mersiades has always had football in it.
 She was given her love of the game courtesy of her refugee father from eastern Europe, and grew-up surrounded by the it amongst the many and diverse ethnic communities in Australia who helped nurture and build her passion for it.

 As a grassroots football club volunteer in four cities – Canberra, Brisbane, Sydney and Townsville – Bonita has done what all volunteers do: put up nets, dressed grounds, managed teams, became a ‘soccer mum’, worked in the canteen and merchandise shop, engaged in social media and websites, created an under-5 competition, and run competitions and carnivals.
-She was previously on the executive committee of the Football Media Association in Australia, remains an active volunteer in football, and is a member of an A-League club.
+She was previously on the executive committee of the Football Media Association in Australia, remains an active volunteer in football, and is a member of more than one A-League club.

 Bonita's early career was principally in government where she worked at a senior executive level on measures including Australia’s first National HIV/AIDS Strategy, coordination of the Working Nation initiatives, the introduction of the Higher Education Contribution Scheme, a national access and equity strategy for vocational education, and advancing Australian food exports.